ioanc/k8s-network-troubleshooting/tcp-client-server-go/readme.md

-Small test go application, that can be started a cliet or server.
+Small test application, written in go, that can be started as client or server and communicate between each other.
-The need of this application came when troubleshooting a network connection issue between 2 application not ussing tcp keepalive
+The need of this application came when troubleshooting a network connection issue between 2 applications not using TCP keepalive.

 + Start application as server, with default values